nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java `1.8.0_60` or higher installed.
-2. Should be able to hold up to 1000 persons.
+2. Should be able to hold up to 1000 tasks.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.

-{More to be added}
+5. Should display response within 1 second.
+6. Should work stand-alone.
+7. Should work without internet connection.
+8. Should store data in text file.
+9. Should work without requiring an installer.

 ## Appendix D : Glossary